ORB-SfMLearner: ORB-Guided Self-supervised Visual Odometry with Selective Online Adaptation: Abstract

 \section{Abstract}

 Deep visual odometry, despite extensive research, still faces limitations in accuracy and generalizability that prevent its broader application.
 To address these challenges, we propose an Oriented FAST and Rotated BRIEF (ORB)-guided visual odometry with selective online adaptation named ORB-SfMLearner.
 We present a novel use of ORB features for learning-based ego-motion estimation, leading to more robust and accurate results.
-We also introduce the cross-attention mechanism to enhance the explainability of PoseNet and have revealed that driving direction of the vehicle can be explained through attention weights, marking a novel exploration in this area.
+We also introduce the cross-attention mechanism to enhance the explainability of PoseNet and have revealed that driving direction of the vehicle can be explained through the attention weights.
 To improve generalizability, our selective online adaptation allows the network to rapidly and selectively adjust to the optimal parameters across different domains.
 Experimental results on KITTI and vKITTI datasets show that our method outperforms previous state-of-the-art deep visual odometry methods in terms of ego-motion accuracy and generalizability.
+Code is available at \begingroup \normalfont \url{https://github.com/PeaceNeil/ORB-SfMLearner}. \endgroup

-\section{Introduction}
+\section{INTRODUCTION}

 Estimating camera ego-motion from monocular videos is essential for various computer vision and robotics tasks.
-Especially recently, concentrated research~\cite{mildenhall2021nerf, kerbl3Dgaussians} on 3D representation has led to higher demands for camera pose estimation.
+Recent advances in 3D representation learning~\cite{mildenhall2021nerf, kerbl3Dgaussians} have also heightened the demand for camera pose estimation.
 Traditional methods~\cite{schoenberger2016sfm, mur2015orb, mur2017orb, campos2021orb} find matches across frames and restore camera transformations with epipolar geometry, while learning-based self-supervised methods~\cite{zhou2017unsupervised, jia2021scsfm, godard2019digging} usually infer depth and ego-motion simultaneously and then establish a self-supervised constraint with the photometric reconstruction error.
-Learning-based methods~\cite{li2019sequential, yin2018geonet} have been widely studied in recent years due to its fast inference and ability to learn high-level features from data.
+Learning-based methods have been widely studied in recent years due to its fast inference and ability to learn high-level features from data~\cite{li2019sequential, yin2018geonet}.